universalbit-dev/universalbit-dev/Readme.md

-DigitalOcean Droplet Development
+DigitalOcean Droplet Development from scratch

 Web Development and Web Application

 Blockchain Node and Dapps

-Digital Making and Making
+Digital Making and Making using CNC machines